-Referrals for psychological testing come from within the Division.
+Referrals for psychological testing come from within the Division and from select agencies funded by the Department.
 Trainees may also make referrals for their therapy clients to be tested.
 Full batteries include clinical interviews and assessment of intellectual, behavioral, and personality/social functioning.
 Psychoeducational testing may also be included in the full assessment batteries.
 With supervisor approval, less inclusive partial batteries determined by the needs of the family may be completed.
 The evaluation process involves consultation with referring therapists, administering and scoring measures, obtaining peer review of scoring accuracy, writing integrated reports, and holding feedback sessions in a timely manner.